Early RUPERT NEVE consoles and their stories | PART ONE: 1959-1962 | ‘Rupert’s first – the valve/tube mixers’

 [Please Note: Some of these Neve articles are long – if you wish you can use the ‘Print’ or ‘PDF’ buttons on the right to generate a suitable print or pdf version.
 Sections can be deleted before committing to make the copy that you can read ‘offline’.]

 Researched and written by DAVID TAYLOR

 Much of the information available on the internet concerning Rupert Neve and his mixing consoles isn’t wholly accurate, so with the help of John Turner, the longest serving employee of ‘Neve’ – in its various guises, we will try in this series of articles to give a more accurate account of the history of the early Rupert Neve consoles; with an historical timeline from his first mixer, up until 1975, which was when Rupert himself left his own Neve company.

-[Click on the Section Nos. to ‘jump’ and use the browser ‘back-button- to return here]
+[Click on the section numbers in the list to ‘jump’ and use the browser ‘Back’ button- to return here]

 Rupert Neve’s early work